Centre for Analysis of Strategies and Technologies: Major publications

 CAST's latest book is Global Arms Market: Structure, Tendencies, Challenges, it was published with support of Rosoboronexport.

 Ogarkov Readings

 In October 2018 CAST organized the Ogarkov Readings.
 The conference is dedicated to the memory of Marshal of the Soviet Union Nikolay Ogarkov – a Russian military thinker of the second half of the 20th century who anticipated the Revolution in Military Affairs.

 The Conference is held on a yearly basis.
 Participants discuss the development of military technologies and their impact on modern conflicts.
 The event is attended by prominent representatives of the armed forces and defense industry.

 History

 The organization was founded in June 1997 by graduates of Moscow State Institute of International Relations and it has close contacts with the Russian arms industry, the Rosoboronexport consortium, and senior government officials.

-CAST is not financed by the government, or by any companies or organisations.
-Instead, it gets all of its income from selling research and media products, consultation services and other projects.
+CAST is not financed by the government.
+It gets all of its income from selling research and media products, consultation services, and other projects.
 Its office is located in Moscow.